murderbeard/com.moz.denon/README.md

 * Set volume to a fixed dB value
 * Mute/Unmute or toggle mute
 * Set input source from a dropdown list.
+* Send customized commands.
+Add functionality that the app does not support by default: missing input sources for your specific device or setting surround mode for example.

 Condition Flow Cards:
 * Is the Denon AVR powered on?
 * Is the Denon AVR set to a selected input source?

+##About Custom Commands
+Custom commands allow you to specify custom data to send to your Denon device.
+These are generally uppercase short words like: MVUP, MVDOWN, SIDVD or Z2ON.
+You can look up commands that your device supports by doing a websearch for '(your_device_series e.g. X1200W) denon telnet protocol'.
+Denon provides PDF files for a lot of devices.
+Inside you will find the commands supported by your device.
+Note that the Denon AVR app will automatically terminate your commands with the required <CR>.

 ##Supported Devices